About

 “I'm honored to be an instructor/demonstrator at the 2026 Convention of the International Association of Pastel Societies in Albuquerque, NM”.

 Learn how 8 master pastelists work their magic!
-Join me as I compete on June, 19, 2026 from 1-4pm for "DUELING DEMOS" IAPS Pastel - International Association of Pastel Societies Convention!
+Join me as I compete on June, 18, 2026 from 1-4pm for "DUELING DEMOS" IAPS Pastel - International Association of Pastel Societies Convention!
 Four sets of 2 artists each will compete for the best painting of the same reference photo per set.
-Register for IAPS and register for this event.
+The concept of the Dueling Demos is four sets of two artists painting from a shared reference.
+The audience can walk around each pair, watch them demonstrate and engage with the artists.
+A fun event!Register for IAPS and register for this event.
 Space is limited and this is not open to the public, so be sure to register for it.

 COLLECTOR REVIEWS